Doctor Sleep (2019 film): Release

 Doctor Sleep had its world premiere at the Regency Village Theater in Westwood, Los Angeles on October 21, 2019.
 Warner Bros.
 Pictures released the film theatrically in the United States and Canada on November 8, 2019.
 They opened the film globally earlier, October 31, 2019, coinciding with Halloween.
 The film was initially scheduled to be released on January 24, 2020.
 Deadline Hollywood said the rescheduling reflected Warner Bros. giving "a major vote of confidence" in the film.

+Home media

 A director's cut along with the theatrical cut of Doctor Sleep was released on Digital HD on January 21, 2020, and was released on DVD and Blu-ray on February 4.
 The Blu-ray was also made available in a bundle with the Ultra HD Blu-ray release of the theatrical cut, though the director’s cut itself remained a standard 1080p Blu-ray despite sharing its packaging with the theatrical’s 4K resolution disc.
 The director's cut is 28 minutes longer.